-Flower names begin with all letters of the alphabet, from anemones to zinnias, and some of the most beautiful flowers have names that start with the letter P. Here are a few of them.
+Flower names begin with all letters of the alphabet, from anemones to zinnias, and some of the most beautiful flowers have names that start with the letter P. Some of the most stunning flowers that start with the letter P include petunias, pansies, poppies, peonies, periwinkles, pinks, pogonias, pincushion flowers, prunellas, and poinsettias.
+Learn about these flowers and more below.

 One of the most beautiful flowers, peonies are prized not just for their huge, colorful blooms of red, white, or pink but for their foliage.
 Peonies come in several forms and do best in hardiness zones 3 to 8.
 Once established, peonies are long-lived shrubs that grow from 18 inches to 3 feet tall in the garden.
 They thrive in full sun to light shade in fertile, loamy, well-drained soil.